ga-wdi-lessons/react-intro/readme.md

 Let's review what files were created by the generator.

-Pretty much, `create-react-app` basically provides us with all the necessary tools and configuration necessary to start writing React.
+Basically, `create-react-app` provides us with all the necessary tools and configuration necessary to start writing React.

 Along with installing the necessary dependencies such as React, ReactDom, Babel, Webpack, it creates a initial app skeleton that looks like this: